Skip to main content

 2. Early Intervention Service Providers: The directory of early intervention service providers can be found in the IDEA/Part C Central Directory, housed on the Family Connection Family Portal web page.

-3. An agency-level program manager: South Carolina Department of Disabilities and Special Needs (DDSN) or SCSDB
+3. An agency-level program manager: South Carolina Department of Disabilities and Special Needs (DDSN) or SCSDB.

 4. A BabyNet State office regional coordinator

-For additional information about talking with professionals, Family Connection of SCoffers resources, education, and training in communication and parent advocacy.
+For additional information about talking with professionals, Family Connection of SC offers resources, education, and training in communication and parent advocacy.

 When a parent is discussing a concern or disagreement, it helps to think about the following before talking with the Service Coordinator or EIS Provider.